Sakorona/SDVMods/ClimateOfFerngill/Docs/weatherpatterns.md

 * Arid - In Arid climates, the summer is dry.
 Rain 5%.
 Temperatures are +6C throught out the month. (this means Arid climates will peak at 47C.)
 * Dry - Rain chances are 20, 10, 15%.
 Temperatures are the same.
 * Wet - Increase rain chances by 5%
-* Monsoon - Rain odds are -10%, thunderstorm conversions 80%, temps are +6C.
+* Monsoon - Rain odds are -10%, thunderstorm conversions 80%.
+Temp +(0-5C) during Summer 10-18.

 ## Autumn: